kk-spartans/scholars-cup/README.md

  - [[13 - Punky Futures]]
  - [[14 - Concluding Questions]]

-To be clear, when something is ai generated - it's **explicitly** mentioned.
+To be clear, when something is ai generated - it's **explicitly** mentioned (other than the short titles in the home of each theme).
 Otherwise, it's human written.